mobxjs/mobx/docs/refguide/computed-decorator.md

 ## `computed(expression)` as function

 `computed` can also be invoked directly as function.
-Just like `observable.box(primitive value)` it will create a stand-alone observable.
+Just like `observable.box(primitive value)` creates a stand-alone observable.
 Use `.get()` on the returned object to get the current value of the computation, or `.observe(callback)` to observe its changes.
 This form of `computed` is not used very often, but in some cases where you need to pass a "boxed" computed value around it might prove useful.